-Since inception, we have incurred significant operating losses.
-For the six months ended June 30, 2023 and 2024, we incurred net losses of $\notin$ 124.8 million and $\notin$ 143.1 million, respectively.
-To date, we have financed our operations primarily through the IPO in August 2020, the public offering in February 2021, private placements of equity securities, issuance of convertible debt, grants from government agencies and similar bodies and payments for collaborative research and development services.
-Our cash and cash equivalents as of June 30, 2024 were $\notin$ 202.5 million.
+Since inception, we have incurred significant operating losses, although we had a profit in the current period due to the new licensing agreement with GSK.
+For the nine months ended September 30, 2023 and 2024, we incurred a net loss of €173.5 million and a net profit of €226.9 million, respectively.
+To date, we have financed our operations primarily through the IPO in August 2020, the public offering in February 2021, private placements of equity securities, issuance of convertible debt, grants from government agencies and similar bodies and payments for collaborative research and development services as well as through granting of licenses.
+Our cash and cash equivalents as of September 30, 2024 were €550.9 million.
 Our primary cash needs are to fund our non-clinical and clinical development programs, for working capital requirements and for capital expenditures.
-We believe our existing cash, cash equivalents, borrowings available to us, receipts from grants and short-term investments, together with expected cost savings from our strategic restructuring plan and upfront payments and potential milestone and royalty payments under our agreement with GSK, will enable us to fund our operating expenses and capital expenditure requirements into 2028.
+We believe our existing cash, cash equivalents, receipts from grants and short-term investments, together with expected cost savings from our strategic restructuring plan and potential milestone and royalty payments under our agreement with GSK, will enable us to fund our operating expenses and capital expenditure requirements into 2028.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.